verbb/workflow/docs/feature-tour/reviews.md

 Workflow also allows for multiple reviewers - so if you need more than one middle level of reviewers, you can add as many as required.
 :::

 To add Reviewers, use the Workflow settings to add user groups as reviewer levels.
-Similar to nominating user groups for Publishers and Editors.
+This will be similar to how you would have nominated user groups for Publishers and Editors.

 The overall review process will be top-down.
 So for example, you might have the following:

 ![](/docs/screenshots/review-pane5.png)